ravimalde/ufc_fight_predictor/README.md

 # UFC Fight Predictor

-The aim of this project is to create an interactive application that uses a machine learning model to make predictions on UFC fights using fighter statistics.
+The aim of this project was to create an interactive application that uses a machine learning model to make predictions on UFC fights using fighter statistics.
 This application would serve as an entertainment tool to increase traffic to a UFC website/blog.
 The application can be found at https://ufc-fight-predictor.herokuapp.com.

 ## File Descriptions